 If you're doing an AR-15 build though, it's a very good looking stock and works as advertised.
 The wood part is a bit short and doesn't leave much room for a cheek weld, but the look and feel are spot on otherwise.

 As for me, looks like I'll just have to take my Blackwood parts and build an AR-15 instead.

 PDW Stock Installation:

 NOTE: Use included instructions with pictures as an additional reference for installation.

-2. Place stock assembly against the rear of the lower receiver with the notch on the front of the stock fitting into the recessed area on the back of the lower receiver capturing takedown pin spring.
+2. Place stock assembly against the rear of the lower receiver with the metal notch on the front of the stock harware fitting into the recessed area on the back of the lower receiver, while also installing and capturing takedown pin spring.

-3. Loosen the extended castle nut and then screw the buffer tube into the lower receiver.
-Once the buffer tube contacts the buffer detent, depress the detent and screw the buffer tube in until it is engaged by the buffer detent.
+3. Loosen extended castle nut and screw buffer tube onto lower receiver.
+Once buffer tube contacts buffer detent, depress the detent and screw the buffer tube in until it is engaged by the buffer detent.

 OPTIONAL: Apply a small amount of thread lock on the castle nut threads before tightening.

-4. Tighten the extended castle nut, securing the stock to the lower.
+4. Tighten extended castle nut, securing stock to lower receiver.

 5. Insert buffer spring and buffer into the stock capturing it in the tube with the buffer detent.